Exploring the stability of solar geoengineering agreements: Results

 For the most stable agreement the individual incentives to break the agreement are equal.\footnote{At least in a two-player or two-alliance situation.} This is because if they weren't equal, then there would be leeway to shift the agreement in favor of the nation that is most incentivized to break the agreement on the cost of the other nation.
 This would increase the overall stability of the agreement, since the stability is determined by the weakest link.

-In this case, the most stable temperatures were be determined numerically.
-It turns out, that the most stable agreement aims for the following global mean temperature:\footnote{See the code and results of the numerical analysis in Appendix A2.}
+In this case, the most stable temperatures were determined numerically.
+The most stable agreement aims for the following global mean temperature:\footnote{See the code and results of the numerical analysis in Appendix A2.}

 This is exactly the outcome of the non-cooperative behavior.
 In other words, the most stable agreement replicates the outcome of the non-cooperative situation, but reduces the costs of getting there through coordination.